New York Songlines: 30th Street

 ThirtyThirty Hotel

-30: Used to be the Martha Washington, which was a residence for women only for almost a hundred years after it opened in 1902.
-Once the home of author Jacqueline Susann, the hotel was where the opening scenes of the film version of her Valley of the Dolls was shot.
+30: Designed by Robert Gibson.
+Originally the Women's Hotel and then long known as the Martha Washington, it opened in 1903 as a residence for women only, which it remained for almost a hundred years.
+Poet Sara Teasdale lived here, as did actor Louise Brooks after being kicked out of the Algonquin.
+A down-on-her-luck Veronica Lake worked here as a barmaid in 1952.
+Also the home of author Jacqueline Susann, the hotel was where the opening scenes of the film version of her Valley of the Dolls was shot.

 Zana is the hotel's cafe/bar/lounge.
 There's a florist shop here, Irene Hayes Wadley & Smythe LeMoult; when it was just Irene Hayes, they provided the flowers for Lincoln's funeral cortege.